koona-labs/laravel-latex/README.md

 ## Requirements

 You need an installation of a latex compiler (e.g. texlive) on your server.
-This package is designed for the use with Laravel 8 or newer.
-Php 8.0 ist required starting from version 1.1.0.
+This package is designed for the use with Laravel 10 or newer.
+Php 8.1 ist required starting from version 2.0.0.

+## Older Laravel versions
+For laravel 8 and 9 use version ^1.3 of this package.

 ## Installation and Setup